 CARES Act payroll support grant.
-In April 2020, we entered into an agreement with Treasury to receive up to \$438.0 million in emergency relief through the CARES Act payroll support program, of which \$336.6 million will be in the form of payroll support grants paid in installments through the end of July 2020.
-As of June 30, 2020, we received \$244.6 million in payroll support grants that are being recognized as a reduction in expense over the periods the grants are intended to compensate.
-We recognized \$151.9 million as a reduction in expense during the three months ended June 30, 2020 and expect to recognize the remainder of the grants from the CARES Act payroll support program as a reduction in expenses by the end of 2020.
+In April 2020, we entered into an agreement with Treasury and received \$450.7 million in emergency relief through the CARES Act payroll support program through September 30, 2020, of which \$345.5 million was in the form of payroll support grants that are being recognized as a reduction in labor expense over the periods the grants are intended to compensate and \$105.2 million was in the form of a ten-year unsecured loan.
+We recognized \$190.2 million as a reduction in labor expense during the three months ended September 30, 2020 and expect to recognize the remaining \$3.4 million of the grants from the CARES Act payroll support program as a reduction in expenses by the end of 2020.

 Other operating expenses.
 Other operating expenses primarily consist of property taxes, hull and liability insurance, simulator costs, crew per diem, and crew hotel costs.
-The \$23.8 million decrease in other operating expenses was primarily related to a decrease in the number of scheduled flights related to the COVID-19 pandemic during the three months ended June 30, 2020.
+The increase in other operating expenses was related to an increase in our credit loss reserves of \$20 million primarily due to the collectability on a note receivable associated with the Company's sale of ExpressJet in 2019 that became uncertain as a result of ExpressJet ceasing operations during the three months ended September 30, 2020.
+The increase to our credit loss reserves were also attributed to reductions in credit ratings on certain entities for which we have outstanding accounts receivable or notes receivable since the adoption of Topic 326.
+The increase in the credit loss expense was significantly offset by a decrease in other operating expenses as a result from a decrease in the number of scheduled flights related to the COVID-19 pandemic during the three months ended September 30, 2020.